Global-local Enhancement Network for NMFs-aware Sign Language Recognition: NMFs-CSL Dataset

 Since we aim to leverage the minimal hardware requirement for sign language recognition, our dataset only consists of monocular RGB videos.
 In this way, recognition approaches do not rely on special equipment, and it will facilitate the design of tools for communication with the deaf community.
 Our dataset is recorded in a background controlled environment by the camera on the portable mobile phone.
 The videos are recorded at 30 frames per second~(fps) with the shorter spatial size as 720 pixels.
 Besides, the signers' wear and background lighting conditions are varying.

 The dataset contains 32,010 samples in total with a vocabulary size of 1,067.
 In this dataset, there are 610 NMF-aware confusing words.
-To make the scenario more realistic, each sign is performed three times by 10 signers in near-frontal views.
+To make the scenario more realistic, each sign word is performed 3 times by 10 signers in near-frontal views, thus containing 30 samples.
 The total duration of all samples is 24.4 hours.
 The comparison of our dataset with its counterparts is shown in Table~\ref{overview}.
 The detailed statistical analysis is shown in Figure~\ref{stat}.
 It can be observed that frame numbers of video samples usually range from 50 to 120.
 Words contained in this dataset largely distribute in verb and noun.

 The challenges of NMFs-CSL dataset are summarized in three aspects.
 First, it is a large-scale isolated sign language dataset with a vocabulary size of over 1,000.
-Second, we explicitly include NMFs-aware confusing words.
+Second, we explicitly include 610 NMFs-aware confusing words.
 With these words, the inter-class similarity increases notably, and more fine-grained discriminative cues exist, which are crucial for the accurate recognition.
-Third, different signers may have difference when performing the same sign, especially on the expression of non-manual features.
-Thus it largely increases inter-signer variations.
+Compared with current fine-grained datasets, its total number of classes is larger.
+Different from them, \emph{e.g.,} Something-Something~\cite{goyal2017something} focusing on human-object interaction, fine-grained cues in NMFs-CSL dataset are humam-centric.
+Third, when performing the same sign, especially on the expression of non-manual features, there exist inter-signer variations.